Icinga/icinga2/doc/6-distributed-monitoring.md

 Validate the configuration and restart Icinga 2 on the master node `icinga2-master1.localdomain`.

-Open Icinga Web 2 and check the 2 newly created clients hosts with two new services -- one executed locally (`ping4`) and one using command endpoint (`disk`).
+Open Icinga Web 2 and check the two newly created client hosts with two new services -- one executed locally (`ping4`) and one using command endpoint (`disk`).

 ### <a id="distributed-monitoring-scenarios-ha-master-clients"></a> High-Availability Master with Clients

 ![Icinga 2 Distributed High Availability Master with Clients](images/distributed-monitoring/icinga2_distributed_scenarios_ha_master_clients.png)

-This scenario is quite the same as you have already found in the [chapter before](6-distributed-monitoring.md#distributed-monitoring-master-clients).

-The real difference is that we will now setup two master nodes in a High-Availablity setup.
+This scenario is similar to the one in the [previous section](6-distributed-monitoring.md#distributed-monitoring-master-clients).
+The only difference is that we will now set up two master nodes in a high-availablity setup.
-These nodes must be configured into zone and endpoints objects.
+These nodes must be configured as zone and endpoints objects.

-This scenario uses the capabilities of the Icinga 2 cluster.
+The setup uses the capabilities of the Icinga 2 cluster.
 All zone members replicate cluster events amongst each other.
-In addition to that several Icinga 2 features can enable HA functionality.
+In addition to that, several Icinga 2 features can enable HA functionality.

-> **Notes**
+> **Note**
-> All nodes in the same zone require the same features enabled for High Availability (HA)
+> All nodes in the same zone require that you enable the same features for high-availability (HA).
-> amongst them.

 Overview:

-* `icinga2-master1.localdomain` is the config master master node
+* `icinga2-master1.localdomain` is the config master master node.
-* `icinga2-master2.localdomain` is the secondary master master node without config in `zones.d`
+* `icinga2-master2.localdomain` is the secondary master master node without config in `zones.d`.
-* `icinga2-client1.localdomain` and `icinga2-client2.localdomain` are two child nodes as clients
+* `icinga2-client1.localdomain` and `icinga2-client2.localdomain` are two child nodes as clients.

 Setup requirements:

-* Install `icinga2-master1.localdomain` as [master setup](6-distributed-monitoring.md#distributed-monitoring-setup-master)
+* Set up `icinga2-master1.localdomain` as [master](6-distributed-monitoring.md#distributed-monitoring-setup-master).
-* Install `icinga2-master2.localdomain` as [client setup](6-distributed-monitoring.md#distributed-monitoring-setup-satellite-client) (we will modify the generated configuration)
+* Set up `icinga2-master2.localdomain` as [client](6-distributed-monitoring.md#distributed-monitoring-setup-satellite-client) (we will modify the generated configuration).
-* Install `icinga2-client1.localdomain` and `icinga2-client2.localdomain` as [client setup](6-distributed-monitoring.md#distributed-monitoring-setup-satellite-client) (when asked for adding multiple masters, tick 'y' and add the secondary master `icinga2-master2.localdomain`).
+* Set up `icinga2-client1.localdomain` and `icinga2-client2.localdomain` as [clients](6-distributed-monitoring.md#distributed-monitoring-setup-satellite-client) (when asked for adding multiple masters, set to `y` and add the secondary master `icinga2-master2.localdomain`).

-In case you not want to use the cli commands you can also manually create and sync the required SSL certificates.
-We will modify and discuss the generated configuration here in detail.
+In case you don't want to use the CLI commands, you can also manually create and sync the required SSL certificates.
+We will modify and discuss all the details of the automatically generated configuration here.

-Since there are now two nodes in the same zone we must consider the [high-availability features](6-distributed-monitoring.md#distributed-monitoring-high-availability-features).
+Since there are now two nodes in the same zone, we must consider the [high-availability features](6-distributed-monitoring.md#distributed-monitoring-high-availability-features).

 * Checks and notifiations are balanced between the two master nodes.
-That's fine but requires check plugins and notification scripts to exist on both nodes.
+That's fine, but it requires check plugins and notification scripts to exist on both nodes.
 * The IDO feature will only be active on one node by default.
-Since all events are replicated between both nodes it is easier to just have one central database.
+Since all events are replicated between both nodes, it is easier to just have one central database.

-Decide whether you want to use a dedicated MySQL cluster VIP (external application cluster) and leave the IDO feature with enabled HA capabilities.
-Or you'll configure the feature to disable HA and write to a local installed database on each node.
-Both implementation methods require you to configure Icinga Web 2 accordingly (Monitoring backend - IDO database, used transports).
+One possibility is to use a dedicated MySQL cluster VIP (external application cluster) and leave the IDO feature with enabled HA capabilities.
+Alternatively, you can disable the HA feature and write to a local database on each node.
+Both methods require that you configure Icinga Web 2 accordingly (monitoring backend, IDO database, used transports, etc.).

 The zone hierarchy could look like this.
 It involves putting the two master nodes `icinga2-master1.localdomain` and `icinga2-master2.localdomain` into the `master` zone.